fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 ---
 Warning: this entry is a work-in-progress and incomplete.
 That said, it's still a useful reference to me which is why I've published it.
 I’ll flesh it out soon!

 There are lots of different strands of web development.
-You try your best to be good at all of them, but it ain’t gonna happen—there’s only so much time in the day!
+You try your best to be good at all of them, but there’s only so much time in the day!
 Animation is an area where I know _a little_ but would love to know more, and from a practical perspective I’d certainly benefit from having some road-ready solutions to common challenges.
 As ever I want to favour web standards over libraries where possible, and take an approach that’s lean, accessible, progressively-enhanced and performance-optimised.

 Here’s my attempt to break down web animation into bite-sized chunks for ocassional users like myself.
 ---